farsightsec/axa/README.md

  * `sratool`: A test/debug/instructional command-line tool used to connect to an SRA server, set watches, enable SIE channels, and stream data.
  * `radtool`: A test/debug/instructional command-line tool used to connect to a RAD server, set watches, enable anomaly detection modules, and stream data.
- * `sratunnel`: A production command-line tool that streams SIE data to the local network.
+ * `sratunnel`: A production-quality command-line tool that streams SIE data to the local network.
- * `radtunnel`: A production command-line tool that streams anomaly data to the local network.
+ * `radtunnel`: A production-quality command-line tool that streams anomaly data to the local network.
  * `libaxa`: A C library providing an API for the AXA protocol including:
   * connection instantiation/teardown,
   * message encapsulation/decapsulation,